rtm2130/MST/README.md

-# MTP
+# MST

-This is a Python code base for training "Model Trees for Personalization" (MTPs).
-MTPs provide a general framework for jointly performing market segmentation and response modeling.
+This is a Python code base for training "Market Segmentation Trees" (MSTs), formerly known as "Model Trees for Personalization" (MTPs).
+MSTs/MTPs provide a general framework for jointly performing market segmentation and response modeling.

 "mtp.py" contains the Python class "MTP" used for training MTPs.
 This class supports the following methods:
 * \_\_init\_\_(): initializes the MTP